 When you sell the investment property, however, that depreciation gets “recaptured” which could result in a larger capital gain (get a tax professional to help you here).
 However, unlike your primary residence, a loss on an investment property can be claimed as a capital loss on your taxes.

-Though there are ways to use them to your advantage, the guidelines for claiming capital losses are fairly restrictive.
+Keep in mind that the guidelines for claiming capital losses are fairly restrictive.
 The rule of thumb is: Only assets you bought strictly for investment purposes can generate a capital loss.
 Thus, if you sell any personal assets like your home or vehicle for a loss, you can’t claim it.

-Beware the Wash Sales
+Beware the Wash Sale

 If you’re a follower of the stock market, you might notice quite a bit of activity in the last few weeks of the year, as people dump under-performing stocks in order to take capital losses and get a tax break.
 This may sound like a good idea, but you need to make sure that you really want to dump that stock, because if you buy it back too quickly, you can lose your capital loss deduction.

 This is called the wash sale rule.
-If you sell stock for a loss, you can’t make any other purchases of that stock for 30 days before or after the date you sold it.
+If you sell stock for a loss, you can’t make any other purchase of that stock for 30 days before or after the date you sold it.
 This is intended to keep people from dumping stock on December 31st to get their capital loss recorded on that year’s taxes, and then snapping the stock back up on January 1st.
 If you violate this rule, you can’t take the loss on this year’s taxes.
 For a more in-depth explanation of the wash sale rule, see IRS Publication 550.

 While it takes an eye for the market to make a mint on stocks or real estate, it doesn’t take much more than decent planning to ensure you’ll get good tax rates when you sell your appreciated assets.
 If you have a lot of assets in the stock, bond, or real estate market, consider working with a knowledgeable accountant on a quarterly basis to manage your tax exposure.